grant4790/cloudproject/README.md

 I chose to use IaaS because I wanted to have full control of the platform I was working on.
 From there I installed docker on to the VM and installed the Apache Guacamole service on the docker VM.
-This created four docker container on the VM, Guacamole, Guacd, Nginix, and Postgress, A web server Guacamole, A deamon Guacd, A database Postgress, and a web service, to keep Guacmole secure NGINX.
+This created four docker containers on the VM, Guacamole, Guacd, Nginix, and Postgress, A web server Guacamole, A deamon Guacd, A database Postgress, and a web service, to keep Guacmole secure NGINX.
 I Bridged the four containers together to generate a webpage on port 8443.
 This web page allows users to remote into almost any machine or container on a network using SSH, VNC, RDP, and more.